 In June 2012, the Company acquired, by staking, claims located in Kamichistit Township, situated approximately 40 kilometres north of Iron Bridge, Ontario.
+This project is prospective for copper.
 In June 2014, the Company staked additional claims in the surrounding area.